Catalytic Converter Issues?

 The catalytic converter function is to reduce toxic gases and pollutants produced by internal combustion engines of cars as a byproduct of their design, and convert them into gases that are less toxic.
 The inside of a catalytic converter is a honeycomb structure made up of different particles such as platinum, palladium, and rhodium, which the exhaust gases pass through and interact with, thus reducing their toxicity.
 These gases are emitted from the tailpipe.

 How does it work?

-The design of catalytic converters is pretty simple as there aren’t any moving parts or elaborate computer tech involved.
-The inside the catalytic converter houses a ceramic honeycomb component that is coated in catalyst particles of platinum, palladium, and rhodium as mentioned above.
+The design of catalytic converters is fairly simple.
+There aren’t any moving parts or elaborate computer tech involved.
+The inside of the catalytic converter houses a ceramic honeycomb component that is coated in catalyst particles of platinum, palladium, and rhodium.
 When the vehicle operates, exhaust gases flow through the catalytic converter and three harmful compounds – hydrocarbons, nitrogen oxides, and carbon monoxide – are superheated, and react with the catalyst that converts them into emissions that are less harmful.

 Several states have made emissions testing compulsory.
 If the catalytic convertor isn’t functioning properly, then your car is likely to be released more exhaust gases than it should.

 The Check Engine Light is On

 If the catalytic converter is malfunctioning, the oxygen sensor in the exhaust stream could be sending a signal to the engine control unit to indicate something is wrong.
 That is why the engine check light goes on.
 Take your car in for a diagnostics test, so you can know for sure if the cause for this phenomenon is a poor catalytic converter.

 Rotten Egg Smell Coming From the Exhaust